 Cultural weed control measures require you to use organic materials and compounds to avoid harm to the soil and to ensure herbicide remnants do not affect people and animals that feed on the products from the garden.
 You can safely combine manufactured weed killers that are known not to contain harsh chemicals.

 They are merely high concentrations of the useful ingredients required to fight the weeds.
-For instance, broadleef is one of the top options according to Garden Aware, and it does not harm the plants.
 Make sure to read manufacturer instructions so that you do not use too much or too little of the weed control measure.

 Vary the Plants in the Garden